ramirezlab/PILE/README.md

 As CADD continues to evolve, data science has come to play a vital role in advancing drug discovery.
 The application of data science techniques such as machine learning and data mining have increased the efficiency and accuracy of the process.

-The Collaborative Chemoinformatics Open Platform (CHEMO) aims to provide a comprehensive and thorough understanding of CADD fundamentals, with an emphasis on incorporating key data science techniques throughout.
+"Pharmaco-Informatics Learning Environment" (PILE) aims to provide a comprehensive and thorough understanding of CADD fundamentals, with an emphasis on incorporating key data science techniques throughout.
 The course covers a wide array of content, ranging from the foundational elements of Python programming, to ligand-based and structure-based drug design, as well as virtual screening.

-CHEMO is an exceptional resource for students, researchers, and professionals seeking to enhance their knowledge of CADD, and those interested in understanding the critical role that data science plays in drug discovery.
+PILE is an exceptional resource for students, researchers, and professionals seeking to enhance their knowledge of CADD, and those interested in understanding the critical role that data science plays in drug discovery.
 By enrolling in this course, participants can expect to gain a deeper understanding of the exciting developments in this rapidly-growing field.

 ## Learning Outcomes